CBEP-SoCB/Combined_Nutrients_sum/README.md

 CBEP 2020 State of the Bay data analysis repositories are divided into from two to four sub-folders.

-- Original Data.
-Original data, with a "DATA_SOURCES.md" or "READ ME.txt" file that documents data sources.
-**DATA IN THIS FOLDER IS AS ORIGINALLY PROVIDED OR ACCESSED.**

-> There is no "Original_Data" folder for this repository.
-All data was derived from sources described in two source data repositories ("DEP_nutrients" and "FOCB_Nutrients").
-Visit those repositories for data sources and details of initial data review and preparation.

-- Derived Data.
-Data derived from the original raw data.
-Includes documentation of data reorganization steps, either in the form of files (R notebooks, Excel files, etc.) that embody data transformations, or via README.md or DATA_NOTES.md files.
-Code describing data review and QA/QC are often included here as well.
+- Data.
+Contains working data on which R code in other folders depend.
+Often these data are derived from source data not provided here.

 - Analysis.
 Contains one or more R Notebooks proceeding through the data analysis steps.
-This often includes both exploratory data analysis -- principally graphical -- and detailed analysis where necessary.
+This often includes both exploratory data analysis -- principally graphical -- and detailed modeling where necessary.

 - Graphics.
 Contains R Notebooks stepping through development of graphics, and also copies of resulting graphics, usually in \*.png and \*.pdf formats.
 These